Do you want to learn about the types of snakes found in the Congo?

 If so, you have come to the right place.
 In the article below, I have listed the MOST COMMON snakes you can expect to see.
-Unfortunately, there are so many snakes that live in Congo that it would be impossible to list each one. 🙂
+Unfortunately, there are so many snakes that live in the Congo that it would be impossible to list each one. 🙂

-You’ll see that the snakes in Congo are very different from each other.
+You’ll see that the snakes in the Congo are very different from each other.
 They range from venomous species to snakes that use constriction to immobilize their prey.
 In addition, certain snakes are common to find living around people.
 For each species, you will find out how to identify that snake correctly, along with pictures, interesting facts, and RANGE MAPS!

-Here are 9 types of snakes that live in Congo:
+9 types of snakes in the Congo:

 #1.
 Puff Adder